How far back should your resume go?

 Also, make sure you fill that gap period with volunteer work or courses you’ve attended that are relevant to the position you’re applying for.

 Showing old work experience in a more interesting way.

 Let’s be honest.
 Sometimes resumes can be pretty boring.
 That’s why it’s best to feature any old experience in a visually pleasing way.
 In other words, you want recruiters to give them attention rather than just glance over.

-Create an achievements section like this one with our online resume builder!
+Create an achievements section like this one with our online resume creator!